 Juglans regia shows considerable variation across its range.
 This has never been – and perhaps could never be – satisfactorily described within a hierarchical taxonomic framework.
-Arch-splitter Louis-Albert Dode recognized a number of variants (Dode 1906), often based on a single collection.
+Arch-splitter Louis-Albert Dode recognised a number of variants (Dode 1906), often based on a single collection.
 Of those which he treated as full species, J. sigillata survives as a taxon but others have sunk leaving little trace.
 Sometimes seed is collected under one or another of these names.
 For example material from HOMC 1907 (Himachal Pradesh, India, 1993), labelled J. kamaonia (C. de Candolle) Dode, grows at Kew (Grimshaw 2004).
 These trees are distinctive; their large, pendulous leaves have particularly big terminal leaflets, but this is no reason to accept it as a good species.
 Juglans hopeiensis Hu shows evidence of being a hybrid between J. regia and J. mandshurica (Mu et al. 2017), although these authors feel that it should still be included, along with J. sigillata, in J. regia.
-This poorly characterized tree from Hebei Province, China is thought to be the main source of wenwan walnuts and so has an unusual cultural significance.
+This poorly characterised tree from Hebei Province, China, is thought to be the main source of wenwan walnuts and so has an unusual cultural significance.
 Wenwan walnuts are pairs of carefully matched nuts, selected for aesthetic properties, to be played with in the hand like worry beads; aristocrats have collected wenwan walnuts, and the best pairs are very valuable (Jue 2014).

 Thousands of cultivars exist, selected for suitability for particular climates, fertility, yield, kernel size, shell thickness, resistance to various diseases, timing of leaf fall (late fall makes harvesting easier) or production of female flowers from lateral rather than only terminal buds (a significant factor increasing yield).
 A few are predominantly ornamental.
 Active breeding work continues in China (although few if any Chinese cultivars are commercially available in our area), California, France and the Middle East (Bernard et al. 2018, an excellent review of scientific walnut breeding).